shuyaoli/shuyaoli.github.io/content/_index.md

 <br/>

 #### Research
-My research interests are in optimization and machine learning theory.
+My research interest lies in the interplay between optimization and machine learning theory.
 I currently focus on developing machine learning algorithms that uphold various forms of robustness.

 Here is a list of my publications:

 - **Robust Second-Order Nonconvex Optimization and Its Application to Low Rank Matrix Sensing**
 Shuyao Li, Yu Cheng, Ilias Diakonikolas, Jelena Diakonikolas, Rong Ge, Stephen Wright